 From Kendal’s imposing Town Hall this walk takes you up a typical and fascinating ‘Yard’ before granting you glimpses of its 13th century stone-built castle in the distance.
 Packed with interest and stories of its colourful history, the walk winds its way down to the River Kent, with views of the countryside over a languorous river, before ending at a nationally acclaimed gallery of art and a museum of Lakeland life.

-Each booklet is A5 size.
-You can: a) download to your computer & print; b) download to your phone or tablet (different format) & use directly from there; c) order a pre-printed copy which we post to you.
-Each has a page dedicated to the history of the city; 2 pages summarising each walk with suggestions re what to visit along the way.
+Each booklet has a page dedicated to the history of the town and 2 pages summarising each walk with suggestions on what to visit along the way.
 Walk 1 has 21 clues & walk 2 has 14 - both with detailed directions to follow.
-There are stories about important people, places & events along the way; detailed instructions how to find a clue if you're stuck; a comprehensive map with the routes marked on.
+There are interesting stories about important people, places & events along the way; detailed instructions on how to find a clue if you're stuck; and a comprehensive map with the routes marked on.

-When you click on the Add to Basket button a pop-up asks if you want to checkout using Stripe (default) or Paypal, or continue shopping.
-If you decide to checkout you are taken through payments via a quick & secure process managed by a third-party company called SendOwl.
+Buy a booklet by clicking on the Add to Basket button, then either checkout, or continue shopping.
+Checkout takes you through payments via a quick & secure process managed by a third-party company called SendOwl.
 At the end of the payment process SendOwl will email you a confirmation email (inc download link if relevant).

-Download files are typically between 3 and 6 mb.
 You have 14 days to complete your download, and up to 3 attempts are permitted.
 If you buy the print-at-home version you will need to print it on normal A4 paper and the email you receive, with the download link, explains how best to fold the pages to make it into an A5 booklet.
 If you buy the download to mobile version you will need pdf reading software on your phone or tablet, eg using the Adobe Acrobat App (free).
-Please see our FAQs page for further information.

 "Thanks for leading us around Kendal so smoothly.
 It's quite unique with its mass of 'Yards', and finishing by the river was just right.
 Afterwards we hiked our way up to the ruined castle, which made for a great day out.
 Many thanks."